The Ultimate Sydney Day Out

 We wandered down to the bay, having the turquoise water and quiet beach almost all to ourselves.
 A footbridge crosses the bay, so we followed it and found our way to nearby Vaucluse House, a nineteenth century estate featuring a museum, tearooms, and tranquil gardens.

-Vaucluse is a beautiful area (I would not mind owning a mansion there!), and I’d love to return to spend longer enjoying its hidden bays, but, alas, we were off to our next destination.
+Vaucluse is a beautiful area (I would not mind owning a mansion there!), near some of Sydney’s best walks, and I’d love to return to spend longer enjoying its hidden bays, but, alas, we were off to our next destination.

 Stomachs growling, we headed to Newtown, the artsy suburb just up the road from where I live, for lunch at Bloodwood.
 The restaurant offers exquisite share plates unlike any you’ll see elsewhere, as well as a large selection of unique beverages.